-Richard T. Laube
+Richard T Laube

-From 1980 to 1986 Richard T. Laube was a brand manager for Procter & Gamble, firstly in Geneva, Switzerland, and then in Cincinnati, USA.
-In 1987 he moved to Osaka, Japan, as Paper Brands Marketing Director for P&G Far East Inc. and then to Germany in 1992 as General Manager and Vice President of P&G Pharmaceutical, Deutschland.
+From 1980 to 1986, Richard T. Laube was a brand manager for Procter & Gamble, firstly in Geneva, Switzerland, and then in Cincinnati, USA.
+In 1987, he moved to Osaka, Japan, as Paper Brands Marketing Director for P&G Far East Inc. and then to Germany in 1992 as General Manager and Vice President of P&G Pharmaceutical, Deutschland.
 After three years as Managing Director of P&G do Brasil, Richard T. Laube became President of Roche Consumer Health in 1999, and was appointed a member of the Roche Corporate Executive Committee in 2001.

-Richard Laube joined Nestlé S.A. in April 2005 and became Deputy Executive Vice President, Corporate Business Development, and in November 2005 was appointed Deputy Executive Vice
+Richard T. Laube joined Nestlé S.A. in April 2005 and became Deputy Executive Vice President, Corporate Business Development, and in November 2005 was appointed Deputy Executive Vice President in charge of Nestlé Nutrition.

-President in charge for Nestlé Nutrition.
-Richard Laube also represents Nestlé as Chairman of Nutrition-Wellness Venture AG and Life Ventures S.A. in Switzerland and as Chairman of Jenny Craig.
+Richard T. Laube also represents Nestlé as Chairman of both Life Ventures S.A. and Nutrition-Wellness Venture AG in Switzerland.